 Nowhere has been more impacted by lockdowns and the shift to working from home than the nation's CBDs.
 Are we witnessing the death of the city as we know it or are we simply witnessing the next stage of urban evolution?
 Join our panel as they discuss the future of our cities post-COVID.

 Trying to speculate what a post-COVID-19 world will look like is difficult enough.
 Predicting how Australia’s construction industry will shape up, based on possible scenarios likely to play out in each state and territory, is considerably harder.
 Since its launch in 2002, the Australian Construction Industry Forum (ACIF) forecasts have become a primary source of market information for the building and construction industry in Australia.
 The ACIF Forecasts provide the industry with a relevant and credible ‘compass’ for upcoming demand for work across all sectors, including major projects, as well as what is happening with construction costs and labour requirements.
-ACIF Chief Forecaster Kerry Barwise will give a preview of what can be expected in the November forecasts, followed by a panel discussion with ACIF Chair, Bob Richardson, Nerida Conisbee from REA Group, Andrew Scott from Morgan Stanley and Sarah Slattery from Slattery Australia.
-For the construction industry recovering from the COVID-19 pandemic and resulting economic situation, the outlook is not altogether clear, and this preview briefing will shed some light on what the industry can expect over coming months and years.
+ACIF Chief Forecaster Kerry Barwise will give a preview of what can be expected in the latest industry forecasts, followed by a panel discussion.

 Jamila Rizvi asks an esteemed panel of experts how the seismic events of the past 12 months will impact how people work in the future and what that, in turn, means for the diverse industries that make up the Built Environment sector.